Tyler-Johnston/Reptile-Tracker/README.md

                 "humidity":1
         }

-## I should be able to list all of the husbandry records for a reptile
+### I should be able to list all of the husbandry records for a reptile
- - Url: localhost:8000/husbandry/{Insert Reptile Id}
+ - URL: localhost:8000/husbandry/{Insert Reptile Id}
  - Type: GET
  - No body

-## I should be able to create a schedule for a reptile
+### I should be able to create a schedule for a reptile
-- Url: localhost:8000/schedule/{Insert Reptile Id}
+- URL: localhost:8000/schedule/{Insert Reptile Id}
  - Type: POST
  - a type (which should be of type "feed", "record", or "clean"), a description,. and each day of the week (Monday - Sunday)
  - Body is a json.
 Ex: